What is Kuih Cara ?

+Kuih Cara is a type of kuih origin from Malaysia.
 The basic ingredients for Kuih Cara are coconut milk, wheat flour, egg, salt, water and cooking oil.
+Kuih Cara cooked using a special mould.

 The batter to make these are the same except the colour, shape and fillings of the kuih are different.